BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

       The red line going below "1" in the graph means there are more jobs than unemployed people.
       It's solidly below 1 right now.
       <br/><br/>
-      However, Creative Destruction and Lump of Labor aren't laws of nature.
+      However, Creative Destruction and The Lump of Labor Fallacy aren't laws of nature.
 They could stop being true any time.<br/><br/>
       "Connectionism", however, is actual science.
       Connectionism is the theory that thinking, memory, and so on are all enabled by the patterns of connections between neurons in the brain.<br/><br/>
       But what does that have to do with jobs?
 Well, ultimately human labor boils down to patterns of connections between neurons, and the firing of those neurons.